GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_III.md

 ggsave("ManhattanPlot.pdf", thisManhattan, width = 12, height = 5, dpi=300, units = "in")
 ggsave("ManhattanPlot.jpg", thisManhattan, width = 12, height = 5, dpi=300, units = "in")
 ```

+---
+<a id="8"></a>
+## 8. Logistic versus Linear Regressions

+-   What is the difference between logistic and linear regression?
+	-   Logistic regression is used to
+		- Predict for binary outcomes (one of 2 options)
+		- Effect reported is the log of odds ratios
+	- Linear regression is used to
+		- Predict for continuous outcomes (one of many options)
+		- Effect reported is the beta

+-   When do you know what to use?
+	- Use logistic regression if you are trying to predict for a binary outcome, like disease status (yes or no)
+	- The example we are working through falls in this category!
+	- Use linear regression if you are trying to predict a continuous outcome, like age at onset